Back to top

 Regulation

-Paraquat, like other active ingredients, is constantly being studied by national and global authorities and other researchers.
+Paraquat, like other crop protection active ingredients, is regularly reviewed by national and global regulatory authorities and studied by independent researchers.

 Recent Regulatory Decisions